deadlydog/deadlydog.github.io/_posts/2022-01-23-Conventional-commit-and-comment-messages.md

 > docs: Update outdated hyperlink

-you know that the commits are making changes to tests and documentation by use of the `test` and `docs` labels respectively, meaning no application or business logic code has been changed and the changes should be safe to promote to production.
+you know that the commits are making changes to tests and documentation, by use of the `test` and `docs` labels respectively, meaning no application or business logic code has been changed and the changes should be safe to promote to production.

 Commit messages like: